CirroBuild/FrostiDocs/docs/concept/sql-extensions.md

 SELECT a, b, c, d, sum(e) FROM tab GROUP BY a, b, c, d;
 ```

-However, enumerating subset of `SELECT` columns in the `GROUP BY` clause
+However, enumerating subset of `SELECT` columns in the `GROUP BY` clause is
 redundant and therefore unnecessary.
 The same SQL in QuestDB SQL-dialect can be
 written as: